Promoting demand-oriented vocational education and training (TVET)

 Approach

-- Integrating digital teaching units for seamless access to education.
+- Integrating digital teaching units that ensure uninterrupted access to education.

-- Enhancing the quality of in-company training and work-based learning for vulnerable individuals in selected occupations.
+- Improving the quality of in-company training for employees and work-based learning in companies in selected occupations.